tm4roon/survey/.github/ISSUE_TEMPLATE/digest.md

 ---
-name: summary
+name: digest
-about: Write summary of the paper
+about: Write digest of the literature
 title: ''
 labels: ''
 assignees: ''